 Before the school year begins, you and your child should have at least a handful of colleges picked out.
 A lot can change during high school, so remaining flexible, but focused on your shared goals, is crucial.
 It may be helpful to meet with your child’s guidance counselor or homeroom teacher for any advice they may have.
 It’s never a bad idea to encourage your child to choose challenging classes as they navigate high school.
 Many universities look for students who push themselves when it comes to learning.
 A balance between difficult coursework and excellent grades is the gold standard.
 Keeping an eye on grades should be a priority for you and your child as well.

-Your child’s junior year is all about standardized testing.
+Your child’s junior year is full of standardized testing.
 Every October, third-year high-school students are able to take the Preliminary SAT (PSAT), also known as the National Merit Scholarship Qualifying Test (NMSQT).
 Even if they won’t need to take the SAT for college, taking the PSAT/NMSQT is required for many scholarships, such as the National Merit Scholarship.2

 Top colleges look for applicants who are future leaders.
 Encourage your child to take a leadership role in an extracurricular activity.
 This doesn’t mean they have to be a drum major or captain of the football team.
 Leading may involve helping an organization with fundraising, marketing, or community outreach.

 Now is also the time to apply for scholarships.
 Consulting your child’s guidance counselor can help you continue to identify scholarships within reach.
-Billions in free federal grant money goes unclaimed each year, simply because students fail to fill out the free application.
-Make sure your child has submitted their FAFSA (Free Application for Federal Student Aid) to avoid missing out on any financial assistance available.3
+Billions in free federal grant money go unclaimed each year, simply because students fail to fill out the free application.
+Make sure your child has submitted their FAFSA (Free Application for Federal Student Aid) to avoid missing out on any financial assistance available.3 Read more about the FAFSA process and many more resources on our website at 6meridian.com/category/education-planning.

 For many people, college sets the stage for life.
 Making sure your children have options when it comes to choosing a university can help shape their future.
 Work with them today to make goals and develop habits that will help ensure their success.